ren-wei/vue-property-decorator-extension/README.md

 This extension adopts the LSP architecture, the backend of the language features is written in rust, and the underlying of the typescript language features is done by `tsserver`.

-> Note: This extension is currently only supported on Linux and Mac platforms，Windows will be supported in the future and is currently recommended for use under WSL.
+> Note: This extension is slower to start under Windows and is recommended under WSL.

 ## Features